awsdocs/amazon-lookoutmetrics-developer-guide/sample-apps/data-processor/README.md

     }
     "s3://lookoutmetrics-dataset-a33dxmplff890241/timeseries/20210317/2300/kms-timeseries-2021-03-17 23:03:48.csv"

 The test event generates a one-hour interval's worth of data for the most recent full hour and stores it in the application's bucket.
+If the function returns the error *404 no events found for service kms*, you don't have any AWS Key Management Service (AWS KMS) activity in the current Region.
+The application generates decryption activity in AWS KMS, so you can wait until the top of the next hour, or try configuring a different service in the event file (`event.json`).

 To get the file out of S3, use the `aws s3 cp` command with the URI that the function returns.